opengovsg/GoGovSG/README.md

 Note that 3000 is the port number that the webpack dev server listens on; the backend server actually listens on port 8080 instead.

-Because redirects are served directly from the backend, shortlinks should be accessed via `localhost:8080/shortlink` and not `localhost:3000/shortlink`.
+Because redirects are served directly from the backend, shortlinks can be accessed via `localhost:3000/shortlink`, but that is really being proxied to `localhost:8080/shortlink`.
 Also, given that GoGovSG will attempt to send emails directly from your computer when running on localhost, there is a chance that the email might land in spam or not be sent entirely.
 To mitigate this, we have set the one-time password for all log-in attempts on localhost to be `111111`.